-In the beginning, this Teacher Education College was chaired by a Dean who was responsible for presiding some departments and centers consisting of:
+During this period, the PTPG was chaired by a Dean who was responsible for some departments and a center, which consist of:

 In 1958, the Indonesian Minister of Education, Instruction and Culture decreed that this Teachers College became an independent higher educational institution, and along with the establishment of Universitas Padjadjaran (UNPAD), it was integrated into this newly established university, called the Faculty of Education (FIP).

 To refine the recruitment system of teachers and educational staff, in 1961, various existing modes of teachers’ education (Level BI and BII) were integrated into the Faculty of Education (Types A and B).
 At the same time, another teachers’ educational institution, called Institute of Teachers College (Institut Pendidikan Guru/IPG) was also established, leading to a dualism in teachers’ education.
 To avoid this polarity, these two educational institutions were merged into a Teachers College (IKIP).
 Then, the three educational institutions located in Bandung were merged into Bandung Teachers College or IKIP Bandung.

 In its early phase, IKIP Bandung had five faculties; Faculty of Education, Faculty of Social Science Education, Faculty of Literature and Arts Education, Faculty of Science Education, and Faculty of Technical Education.
 Considering the increasing demand for teachers as well as the need for teachers’ quality improvement and equity, IKIP Bandung opened up extension classes in various cities all over West Java province.